- Where are you licensed as an attorney? Can you represent me?

 Answer: If you are already using the trademark in commerce, we find your website or online listing ourselves and take a screenshot as proof of use.
 In the rare scenario where we fail to find this proof, we will ask you for a photograph of your product or advertising materials.

-If you are not using the trademark in commerce yet, and our trademark application is successful, we will have to file a follow-up specimen several months after filing, which will cost $150 ($100 filing fee plus $50 fee for processing and time spent) to file.
+If you are not using the trademark in commerce yet, and our trademark application is successful, we will have to file a follow-up specimen several months after filing, which will cost $150 per good/service class ($100 government fee plus our $50 fee for payment processing and time spent) to file.

 Question: What if I want to file trademark applications for more than one brand?